 Application of Policy

-Local school board policies and/or regulations should state explicitly the following:
+Local school board policies and/or regulations should address the following:

 Standards of student conduct apply to all students under the jurisdiction of a school board.

 Disciplinary action will be determined based on the facts of each incident in the reasonable discretion of the school board and other appropriate school officials.